 In Java, what’s the difference between method overloading and method overriding?

-1. Changing the return type of the method
+1. Just changing the return type of the method.

-Here are some examples of where overloading would be both valid and invalid:
+Confused?
+Well, here are some very helpful examples of where overloading would be both valid and invalid – pay attention to the comments as well:

 //compiler error - can't overload based on the